-- (a) In the Business Town Centre and Business Zone ensure that: - (i) The location, colour, content, and appearance of signs directed at traffic are controlled to ensure signs do not distract, confuse or obstruct motorists, pedestrians and other road users; - (ii) Signs that generate adverse effects from illumination, light spill, flashing or reflection are avoided; and - (iii) the placement of signs do not obstruct the free movement of: - A. Pedestrians along the footpath; - B. Vehicle use of the road carriageway.
+- (a) In the Business Town Centre and Business Zone ensure that: - (i) The location, colour, content, and appearance of signs directed at traffic are or visible to road users is controlled to ensure signs do not distract, confuse or obstruct motorists, pedestrians and other road users thereby adversely affecting the safety of road users; - (ii) Signs that generate adverse effects from illumination, light spill, flashing. movement or reflection are avoided; and - (iii) the placement of signs do not obstruct the free movement of: - A. Pedestrians along the footpath; - B. Vehicle use of the road carriageway.